oliverklee/ext-seminars/Documentation/UsersManual/TheBack-endModuleEvents/Index.rst

          Button “cancel”

    Meaning
-         cancels the event and send and e-mail to all registered participants (using an e-mail form)
+         cancels the event and send and email to all registered participants (using an email form)

 .. container:: table-row